josephdadams/TallyArbiter/readme.md

 * `tsl-client-added-successfully`: The TSL Client was successfully added to the system.
 * `tsl-client-edited-successfully`: The TSL Client was successfully edited in the system.
 * `tsl-client-deleted-successfully`: The TSL Client was successfully deleted from the system.
+* `cloud-destination-added-successfully`: The Cloud Destination was successfully added to the system.
+* `cloud-destination-edited-successfully`: The Cloud Destination was successfully edited in the system.
+* `cloud-destination-deleted-successfully`: The Cloud Destination was successfully deleted from the system.
+* `cloud-key-added-successfully`: The Cloud Key was successfully added to the system.
+* `cloud-key-deleted-successfully`: The Cloud Key was successfully deleted from the system.
 * `flash-sent-successfully`: The Listener Client was flashed successfully.
 * `flash-not-sent`: The specified Listener Client could not be located or another error occurred.
 * `error`: An unexpected error occurred.
 Check the `error` property for more information.